cogentcore/core/README.md

 # TODO

+* filenode:
+	+ delete causes everything to go back to giv.FileNode..
-* filenode: ability to sort by date within directories
+	+ ability to sort by date within directories

 * crash in + for element of split array -- in spinbox -- "up"'s .This is nil in spinbox -- is a result of fullrebuild